About the Cambridge Theatre

-Over the years there have also been flirtations with operettas, from A Night in Venice (1944) by Johann Strauss, Lizbeth Webb as The Merry Widow (1963), John Hanson in Bernard Delfont and Emile Littler’s revival of The Desert Song (1968), Michael Denison played Pooh Bah with an otherwise all black cast in The Black Mikado (1975), and the New D’Oyly Carte Company was launched with productions of Iolanthe and The Yeoman of the Guard in 1988.
+Over the years there have also been flirtations with operettas, from A Night in Venice (1944) by Johann Strauss, to Lizbeth Webb as The Merry Widow (1963) and John Hanson in Bernard Delfont and Emile Littler’s revival of The Desert Song (1968).
+And who could forget Michael Denison playing Pooh Bah with an otherwise all black cast in The Black Mikado (1975), or the New D’Oyly Carte Company launching with productions of Lolanthe and The Yeoman of the Guard in 1988.
 Continuing to keep things fresh, the theatre has not been afraid to court a little controversy in recent times, famously playing host to the global phenomenon Jerry Springer –The Opera (2003).